 - Contribute constructively to our intellectual community.

 We seek to admit and recruit graduate program applicants from all backgrounds and nations, and we are committed to increasing the representation of underrepresented minorities.
-We coordinate closely with the Graduate School’s recruitment and retention programs, including the Graduate Opportunities & Minority Achievement Program (GOMAP).
+We coordinate closely with the Graduate School’s recruitment and retention programs, including the GSEE: Graduate Student Equity & Excellence.

 Requirements for Admission

 - Success in the department requires that each student work closely with multiple faculty mentors.
 To ensure that each student will be effectively supervised, admission to the program requires the support of multiple faculty members.
 Accordingly, interested students are strongly encouraged to read the published work of relevant faculty members prior to submitting an application.
 Students should then be able to use their application to explain how their plans for graduate study fit with the current work of these faculty members.